openpolitics/manifesto/manifesto/foreign_policy.md

 * table of contents
 {:toc}

-What policies should we adopt in our relations with other countries?

 ## Internationalist Stance

 We believe that a clear view of the role that the UN, EU, NATO and other international bodies play in reducing the likelihood of war should be clearly and unambiguosly communicated to the electorate.